csansoni/ISQA3420Assignment1/USE CASES.md

 Preconditions:

-           New policy has been created to follow the organization's goals by abiding by licenses requirements and acceptable vulnerability thresholds
+           New policy has been created to follow the corporation's goals by abiding by licenses requirements and acceptable vulnerability thresholds
            Relevant policy information is stored in the policy database

 Main Success Scenario:

-           Manager is able to change an existing policy with a new updated policy to meet the organization's needs
+           Manager is able to change an existing policy with a new updated policy to meet the corporation's needs

 Failed End Conditions: